 What if I am planning personal travel or have traveled out of the state or country?

-Employees should use their best judgement regarding travel plans to destinations other than CDC Level 3 or higher locations.
+Employees should use their best judgment regarding travel plans to destinations other than CDC Level 3 or higher locations.
 Anyone planning to travel, either domestically or internationally, is encouraged to stay up-to-date with current travel alerts from the CDC.

 Currently, CDC recommends travelers should avoid nonessential travel to any country at a Warning Level 3 or higher.
 Employees who have traveled to or plan to travel to CDC Level 3 or higher locations must not return to any USG campus or facility for 14 days following their return.
 In addition, employees returning from a Level 3 or higher country are required to self-quarantine in accordance with the DPH and CDC guidelines.”